pvsvamsi/SystemAlertWindow/README.md

 # system_alert_window
 [![Pub](https://img.shields.io/pub/v/system_alert_window.svg)](https://pub.dartlang.org/packages/system_alert_window)

 A flutter plugin to show Truecaller like overlay window, over all other apps along with callback events.
+Android Go or Android 11 & above, this plugin shows notification bubble, in other android versions, it shows an overlay window.

 ## Android